 How should programs implement a custom measure?

-If you are implementing a custom measure as part of an evaluation, there are a several things to keep in mind.
+If you are implementing a custom measure as part of a program evaluation or needs assessment, there are several things to keep in mind.

 - Make time for a pilot phase for all custom measures.
 It is always possible that the measure will not work as expected for your participants and you will need time to refine it or start over.
 Sometimes, the first month, quarter, or year of the program serves as the “pilot phase” for the measure.
 There is nothing wrong with this in principle, provided you conduct the necessary analysis of the measure’s performance at the end of the pilot phase and adapt accordingly.